IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 prefixes (under the key "prefixes") which MUST be checked against all the Prefix Information Options advertised in the RA.
-If any of the prefixes included in the PIO is not covered by at least one of the listed prefixes, the PvD associated with the tested prefix MUST be considered unsafe and MUST NOT be used.
-While this does not prevent a malicious network provider, it does complicate some attack scenarios, and may help detecting misconfiguration.
+If any of the prefixes included in the PIO is not covered by at least one of the listed prefixes, the associated PvD information MUST be considered to be misconfigured, and MUST NOT be used by the host.
+See
+{{misconfig}} for more discussion on handling such misconfigurations.

 ## Operational Consideration to Providing the PvD Additional Information